OpenEvalProject/evals/manuscripts/elife-62601/v2/manuscript.md

 It has been proposed, based on differential scanning and isothermal titration calorimetry data, that Ca2+ and Mg2+ bind cooperatively with ADP or ATP to BiP (each in a 1:1 stoichiometry) and that both cations occupy the same or overlapping sites in the NBD (Lamb et al., 2006).
 Our findings agree with these conclusions and suggest that Ca2+ and Mg2+ compete for cooperative binding with either nucleotide to BiP.
 Moreover, the nucleotide release experiments presented here indicate that Ca2+’s effect is played out during BiP•nucleotide complex formation rather than by cation swap on existing BiP•nucleotide complexes.
 In the presence of large excess of Mg2+ and ATP, productive binding of MgATP to Hsp70s is fast and does not limit the rate of re-entering another round of ATP hydrolysis.
 However, our observations suggest that in the presence of competing ADP and Ca2+, cooperative binding of Ca2+ with ADP extends the ADP-bound state of BiP during futile ADP-to-ADP exchange, attenuating the chaperone cycle.
 Increased levels of CaATP, which will also compete with and bind more slowly to BiP than MgATP (Figure 3C), may further potentiate BiP exchanging MgADP for CaADP .
 Thus, at expected physiological ATP:ADP ratios in the ER, Ca2+ has a substantial impact on the kinetics of BiP’s ATPase cycle and stands to influence its chaperone activity.

-## Ca2+ stabilises interactions between BiP and substrates
+### Ca2+ stabilises interactions between BiP and substrates

 The rate of ADP-to-ATP exchange limits the kinetics with which BiP dissociates from its substrates (Figure 2A).
 This implies that non-productive ADP exchange cycles, favoured by Ca2+, might also affect BiP-substrate interactions.
 We used Bio-Layer interferometry (BLI) to monitor the JDP-mediated binding of BiP to immobilised substrate on the surface of a sensor.
 This approach tracks transient BiP-substrate interactions in real-time (Preissler et al., 2017).
 A biotinylated J-domain (from ERdJ6) was co-immobilised together with a substrate peptide (P15; Misselwitz et al., 1998) on streptavidin-coated BLI sensors (Figure 4A).
 These were then transferred to solutions containing BiP to detect its association, followed by introduction into solutions without BiP to detect its dissociation.
 The large number and heterogeneity of potential BiP binding sites on protein-coated sensors provides a good means to study the substrate binding characteristics of BiP (Preissler et al., 2017).
 Fast recruitment of BiP was observed in the presence of ATP and Mg2+ (Figure 4A, traces 1–5).
 This interaction was dependent on J-domain-stimulated ATP hydrolysis, as the BiP binding signal was weak in the presence of a non-functional J-domain (JQPD) (Figure 4A, trace six and Preissler et al., 2017).
 Although slightly slower, BiP recruitment was also efficient in the presence of Ca2+ ([MgCl2]/[CaCl2]=3), suggesting that Ca2+ competes only weakly with Mg2+ under these conditions (Figure 4A, trace 2); consistent with slower cooperative binding of CaATP to BiP, compared to MgATP, and the absence of an allosteric effect of Ca2+ on ATP binding- and hydrolysis-dependent substrate interactions.

 ![Figure 4.](https://cdn.elifesciences.org/articles/62601/elife-62601-fig4-v2.jpg)

-**Figure 4.:** 2+ affects ATP-dependent dissociation of substrates from BiP.(A) A representative plot of the Bio-Layer interferometry (BLI) signal against time.
+**Figure 4.:** (A) A representative plot of the Bio-Layer interferometry (BLI) signal against time.
 The individual steps of the experiment (I-VII) are indicated: following an initial equilibration step (I) biotinylated wild-type or QPD mutant J-domain protein was immobilised corresponding to an interference signal difference of ∼0.4 nm (II).
 After a wash step (III) the sensors were saturated with biotinylated P15 BiP substrate peptide (IV).
 After a stable baseline signal was established (V) the sensors were transferred into solutions containing BiP to measure association in the presence of ATP (VI).
 Dissociation of BiP from the sensor was measured in protein-free solutions containing either ADP or ATP (VII).
 The composition of solutions in steps VI and VII as well as the concentrations of the variable components are indicated.
 (A) MgCl2 and/or CaCl2 were present where indicated.
 Dashed lines represent single exponential fit curves.
 Graph: mean dissociation rate constants ± SD from three independent experiments.
 Figure 4—source data 1.
 (B) Same as ‘A’ but with identical solutions for all sensors in step VI and varying solution compositions in step VII.
 In the additional step (VIII) the sensors were introduced into solutions containing ATP and MgCl2. ****p<0.0001, 95% CI −0.00198822 to −0.00174311, two-tailed, unpaired, parametric t-test.
 Figure 4—source data 2.
 (C) Same as ‘B’ (reactions 3 and 4) with Grp170 present in step VII where indicated.
-Figure 4—source data 3.Figure 4—source data 1.Figure 4A.Figure 4—source data 2.Figure 4B.Figure 4—source data 3.Figure 4C.
+Figure 4—source data 3.

 BiP molecules bound to the sensor via high-affinity substrate interactions are, by definition, in a post-hydrolysis state — either ADP-bound or nucleotide-free (apo).
 Thus, BiP dissociation is subordinate to nucleotide exchange events and is accelerated by ATP binding.
 Accordingly, in Mg2+-containing solutions, BiP dissociation was slow in the presence of ADP and fast in the presence of ATP.
 When present in the dissociation phase, the combination of Mg2+ and Ca2+ ([MgCl2]/[CaCl2]=3) did not affect the rate of ATP-induced BiP dissociation from sensors (Figure 4A, trace 3).
 Dissociation of BiP was also fast in a solution containing ATP and Ca2+ as the only divalent cation, indicating that CaATP is able to allosterically trigger BiP dissociation from its substrates (Figure 4A, trace 5).
 Given that Ca2+ slows down the binding of ATP to BiP (Figure 3C), it seemed surprising that the average dissociation rate was slightly higher compared to MgATP-induced BiP dissociation.
 This finding might be explained by poor hydrolysis of CaATP, countering the contribution of ATP-hydrolysis-dependent re-establishment of a stable BiP•substrate complex to the BLI signal arising in the presence of the hydrolysable MgATP.